dbastin/lita-wit/README.md

 ![Example of a conversation with Lita](https://raw.github.com/dbastin/lita-wit/master/example.png)

+This is a conversation with a publically accessible pre-configured Wit.ai chatbot - https://wit.ai/dbastin/Lita

 Wit.ai not only enables your robot to understand humans, it also helps you discover their unforeseen needs.

 ## Installation